intellishelf/intellishelf-mobile/memory-bank/activeContext.md

 - Updated `AuthToken` model and login process to handle Access Token, Refresh Token, and Expiry Date from API.
 - Implemented pagination for book list with infinite scrolling and sorting capabilities.
 - Implemented logic to render book cover on the Books page, using the provided API endpoint.
+- **MAJOR**: Refactored Books.xaml and Books.xaml.cs to eliminate BooksViewModel dependency - moved all logic directly to code-behind for POC simplicity.

 ## Key Decisions
 - Using SQLite-net for local storage